preeve9534/pdjr-skplugin-devantech/README.md

 ### Signal K data paths and meta information

-A relay device is represented in Signal K by a collection of paths with the general pattern 'electrical.switches.bank.*m*.*c*', where *m* is an arbitrary module identifier and *c* is a natural number indexing a channel within a module.
+By default, a relay device is represented in Signal K by a collection of paths with the general pattern 'electrical.switches.bank.*m*.*c*', where *m* is an arbitrary module identifier and *c* is a natural number indexing a channel within a module.
 This structure echoes the Signal K representation of NMEA switch banks, but here we'll call it a "relay bank" to avoid confusion.

-When __signalk-devantech__ first starts it creates appropriate Signal K paths from module definitions in its configuration file and adds a meta meta value to each path describing the relay bank channel.
+When __signalk-devantech__ first starts it creates appropriate Signal K paths from module definitions in its configuration file and adds meta property to each path describing the relay bank channel.

 ### Relay state information

-The state value of each Signal K path is set when the module starts and only changed after each relay update operation.
+The state value of each Signal K path is set when the module starts and after each relay update operation.
-State values n Signal K are only ever set from device status reports and hence should always reflect the actual physical state of each relay.
+State values in Signal K are only ever set from device status reports and hence should always reflect the actual physical state of each relay.

 ### Command processing